void-linux/void-linux.github.io/download/index.markdown

 Connect to it in virtual terminal or via ssh and log in as `root`, password `voidlinux`.

+General instructions for these images are available [in the documentation](https://docs.voidlinux.org/installation/guides/arm-devices/index.html).

 ## Download rootfs tarballs

 ### Download rootfs tarballs for ARM